 - the contribution critical perspectives of management can make to transforming organisational practice

 - alternative organizations and alternative ways of organising

 - critical perspectives of managing in the Third Sector.

-One area that Daniel has published in is the role of critical management scholars in seeking to work with and shape organizational practice.
-He has examined this issue from the viewpoint of being a practitioner (see the paper in Nonprofit Voluntary Sector Quarterly and Human Relations), through being a participant (see the paper in Organization Studies) and consultant (see the paper in Scandinavian Journal of Management and Ephemera).
+Professor King has published about the role of critical management scholars can play in seeking to work with and transform organisational practice.
+He has examined this issue from the viewpoint of being a practitioner in Nonprofit Voluntary Sector Quarterly and Human Relations, through being a participant (in Organization Studies) and a consultant (in Human Relations, Scandinavian Journal of Management and Ephemera).

 Sponsors and collaborators

 Daniel continues to work with a range of internal and external collaborators.